OualidZM/ChatAppProject/README.md

         let shift = document.querySelector('.shiftStyle')

-Now if contador equals to one, css style will be applied, and i use a forEach, to `textTransform` all the buttons
+Now if counter equals to one, CSS style will be applied, and I use a forEach, to `textTransform` all the buttons to uppercase

         if (contadorShift == 1) {
             shift.style.backgroundColor = 'cyan'
             arrBtn.forEach((e) => (e.style.textTransform = 'uppercase'))
         }
-however if the `contadorShift` equals to two, some css will be applied
+however if the `contadorShift` equals to two, another CSS will be applied

         else if (contadorShift == 2) {
             shift.style.border = 'thick solid black'
         }
-and if `contadorShift` doesn't equal one or two, some css will be applied to restore the same background as before,and used a forEach  to `textTransform` all the buttons to lowercase, finally set `contadorShift` to 0
+and if `contadorShift` doesn't equal one or two, some CSS will be applied to restore the same background as before, and used a forEach  to `textTransform` all the buttons to lowercase, finally set `contadorShift` to 0

          else {
             shift.style.backgroundColor = '#e9e9ed'